Christian democracy in the Netherlands: Origins and party formation

 One of the issues that led to the rise of Christian democracy in the Netherlands was the school struggle.
 Since the French period, public education in the Netherlands had been secular.
 After failed attempts to restore the Christian nature of public education, several Christian politicians such as Guillaume Groen van Prinsterer started promoting the establishment of private Christian schools.
 An 1878 act of parliament put higher demands on the quality of school buildings and the wages and education of teachers.
 These higher demands were accompanied by additional funding from the government for secular public schools, but not for Christian schools, many of which were unable to sustain the financial burden.
 This intensified the Christians' call for equal funding for Christian schools.

 On 3 April 1879, the theologian Abraham Kuyper founded the Anti-Revolutionary Party (ARP), the first national political party in the Netherlands.
-It was accompanied by the formation of a separate orthodox Protestant pillar, social group, which involved a separate church, the Gereformeerde Reformed Churches in the Netherlands and a separate system of Protestant schools, including the Free University.
+It was accompanied by the formation of a separate orthodox Protestant pillar, social group, which involved a separate church, the Reformed Churches in the Netherlands and a separate system of Protestant schools, including the Free University.
 This separate organisation was based on a particular interpretation of the separation between church and state, namely sphere sovereignty.
 It also advocated the extension of suffrage to all fathers of households.

 Kuyper, who had taken over leadership of the school struggle after Groen van Prinsterer's death in 1876, advocated cooperation with the Catholics in order to form united opposition to the liberals, a concept known as the antithesis.
 The Catholics lacked a political organisation, but were informally led by Herman Schaepman, who had been the first priest elected to the States General of the Netherlands.
 They had a solid electoral base in the predominantly Catholic south and an organisation in the Catholic Church.
 They lacked a shared political position, but tended to favour the extension of suffrage and equal finance for Catholic schools.
 The Catholics had allied with the liberals in previous decades, but the school struggle, as well as the Quanta cura and the Syllabus of Errors of 1864, led Schaepman to move closer the Protestants instead.

 In the 1880s the ARP's strategy became successful, both electorally, as it became an important political actor, and politically, as it was able to form an alliance, the Coalition, with the Catholics.
-In 1888 this resulted in the first cabinet comprising both Protestant and Catholic ministers, led by Æneas Mackay.
+After the 1888 cabinet formation this resulted in the first cabinet comprising both Protestant and Catholic ministers, led by Æneas Mackay.